DAM Knowledge

 A content management system essentially acts as the foundation for your website (blog, news, eCommerce, etc).
 With a CMS, you’re able to publish, change and remove content from your website, making it a strong solution for teams across the globe.

 A CMS is usually home to web designers, editors, and administrators.
-It hosts easy-to-use templates, along with comprehensive WYSIWYG building blocks to allow users to easily and quickly build beautiful, impactful websites.
+It hosts easy-to-use templates and comprehensive WYSIWYG building blocks to allow users to easily and quickly build beautiful, impactful websites.
 It has strong capabilities when managing text-based content, with version tracking, SEO add-ons, and robust search capabilities.

 Where a CMS is lacking, however, is in its media abilities.
-The media library within a CMS is built to function as a repository for content that’s being shared on your website.
-While it's able to store videos, images, documents, audio, and more, its searching, sharing and permission capabilities are limited.
-With this in mind, media and content that is not part of your website should not be stored in your CMS.
+The media library within a CMS is built to function as a repository for content being shared on your website.
+While it can store videos, images, documents, audio, and more, its searching, sharing and permission capabilities are limited.
+With this in mind, media and content that are not part of your website should not be stored in your CMS.

 CMS